Our children's plastic lives in lunches

 New York, United States

 At High School West, the lunch options are healthy -- perhaps surprisingly so for a nation plagued by obesity.
 There's a salad bar, and a wide variety of fresh fruit and vegetables.
-But for the environment it's no so healthy.
+But for the environment it's not so healthy.

-Salads are still severed in plastic containers, while breakfast and lunch come on single-use biodegradable trays.
-The cafeteria still uses plastic cutlery.
+Salads are still served in plastic containers, while breakfast and lunch come on single-use biodegradable trays.
+The cafeteria uses plastic cutlery.

-Steps have been taken, however, for the better.
+Some steps have been taken, however, for the better.

 "We use self-serve dispensers for condiments and salad dressings instead of individual packets," says Bonnie Scally, school lunch administrator for the local area.
 "We do not serve foods that come packed in (sheet) plastic.
 The district also installed water bottle refilling stations."